craftingcity/The-Known-World/Combat Mechanics.md

 Roll a d20.
 Add nothing, other than your prayers to the Fates and Ar'Kraven.

 If the roll is a ten or higher, you succeed, and you maintain yourself during these next six seconds.
 Otherwise, you fail to do so, and take one point of Exhaustion.

+## Healing & Death
+Most mechanics act as og5e; those spells that would heal HP heal Vitality, those spells that cure ailments, even those considered lesser, cure Mortal Wounds, and sometimes Exhaustion (as well as their usual restorative powers, of course).

+When a character dies, their soul is immediately disconnected from their body, and this essence of being is transported, albeit slowly, to the plane where it will spend the rest of its existence.

+This essence of being, this soul, can be recovered and restored to a body, either in whole or part by many magics of this realm, including those that would typically perform such an act in og5e, with some caveats.

+### The Fading Spirit
+###### as inspired by Matthew Mercer and Critical Role
+If a character is dead, their spirit is already beginning to erode in the Etherial and Astral planes, and once it has moved into it's Final Plane, it is very difficult to recover.

+When attempting a ressurection